CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

 .. note::

-    If you have only 8GB RAM on your system, the default --memory 4096 setting may not fit in the memory and you'll see "RuntimeError: Failed to launch VM vm-0" with "can't allocate low memory for domain: Out of memory" message in the logs above it.
+    **Hint:** If you have only 8GB RAM on your system, the default --memory 4096 setting may not fit in the memory and you'll see "RuntimeError: Failed to launch VM vm-0" with "can't allocate low memory for domain: Out of memory" message in the logs above it.
 In this case, provide a smaller value.